backdrop-contrib/slick/docs/UPGRADE.md

 ## MIGRATING SLICK (CUSTOM) MODULES FROM 2.x TO 3.x
 You don't need to extend classes unless it makes your life easier.
 Please stick to 2.x.
 Or gradually update and replace deprecated functions for the new ones.

-See `slick.deprecated.inc` for details as they shall be removed on full release.
+See `slick.deprecated.inc`, and `slick.module` files for details and replacement functions/ methods as those marked **@deprecated** shall be removed before or after full release, depending on the needs.

 Below is only needed if you import classes or optionsets in your module.
 Otherwise ignore.
 In your MODULE.info file, include one of the supported